Royal Canadian Naval Volunteer Reserve

-The Royal Canadian Navy Volunteer Reserve (RCNVR) was a naval reserve force of the Royal Canadian Navy, which replaced the Royal Navy Canadian Volunteer Reserve (RNCVR).
+The Royal Canadian Naval Volunteer Reserve (RCNVR) was a naval reserve force of the Royal Canadian Navy from 1923 to 1946.
+It replaced the Royal Naval Canadian Volunteer Reserve (RNCVR).

 Foundation

 The RCNVR was created in 1923.
 The organization was established by Rear-Admiral Walter Hose in a time when the Navy was under drastic budget cuts.
 Hose saw the establishment of a reserve force as a great way for the fledgling Canadian Navy to build support from coast to coast.
 Thus he established Naval Reserve Divisions in every major Canadian city.

 The initial authorized strength of the RCNVR was 1,000 all ranks.
 Fifteen Canadian cities were earmarked for a division.
 Most were to be of “Half-Company” strength, which was 50, all ranks.
 These cities were Calgary, Charlottetown, Edmonton, Halifax, Hamilton, Ottawa, Prince Rupert, Quebec City, Regina, Saint John, Saskatoon and Vancouver.
 Three cities were ordered to man to a “Company” strength, which was 100, all ranks.
 These cities were Toronto, Montreal and Winnipeg.
 The first commission was given, on March 14, 1923, to Lieutenant Frank Meade, who established a company-sized detachment in Montreal.
 By the end of that year, twelve units had been formed.